ControlEverythingCommunity/MMC3316xMT/README.md

 https://www.controleverything.com/content/Magnetic-Sensor?sku=MMC3316xMT_I2CS

-This Sample code can be used with Raspberry pi, Arduino and Particle.
+This Sample code can be used with Raspberry pi and Arduino.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: